-The Purdue Research Park network provides a statewide presence.
-The Purdue Research Park network has sites in West Lafayette, Indianapolis, Merrillville and New Albany.
+The Purdue Research Park network provides a statewide presence, with sites in West Lafayette, Indianapolis, Merrillville and New Albany.
 Each site offers technology-based business incubator facilities that support entrepreneurial environments.
 The park network has more than 240 companies that employ about 4,100 people.
 Many of these companies are based on Purdue University innovations and technologies.
 A 2011 independent study by Thomas P. Miller and Associates reports that the park network provides an annual economic impact of \$1.3 billion to the State of Indiana.
 Between 1999 and 2010, \$256 million has been invested in facilities and infrastructure for the park network.